Does james herriot marry helen?Asked by: Percy Konopelski

 Score: 4.2/5 (73 votes)

-Accordingly, Who does Helen marry in all creatures great and small?
+What happened to Helen in all creatures great and small?

 Hired James Herriot in 1940 while he was in the Royal Air Force (RAF).
 He was only enlisted for a few months before he was sent home to continue being a veterinarian.
 He took his own life by an overdose of barbiturates two weeks after the death of his wife of fifty-three years, Audrey.